benkhant/NorthStar-Adaptation-Guide/README.md

 - Cost per gram (based on spool price)
 - Total print cost per component

-A detailed bill of materials and cost breakdown spreadsheet will be published in this repository.
+A detailed bill of materials and cost breakdown spreadsheet will be published in this repository to support reproducibility.

 ---